 The thoroughly British hotel that has everything covered for family holidays, baronial Bovey Castle near Dartmoor has waxed jackets and wellies at the ready for your moorland adventures en famille.
-The estate is vast, so there's plenty to do for little Smiths of all ages: the kids’ club is excellent, so you can cheerfully pack your Bovey Ranger off to build campfires while you linger over lunch, and the indoor pool is a first-class spot for splashing about come rain or shine.
+The estate is vast, so there's plenty to do for Smiths of all ages with exhilarating outdoor activities, delicious dining in the award-winning restaurants and a place to pamper yourself in the luxurious Elan Spa.

 Get this when you book through us: